-- 2 (f) A secured party is liable for damages in the amount of any loss caused by its 3 failure to comply with this section and for the reasonable cost of an application for a certificate of 4 title under Sections 9 and 22. - (g) Upon a security interest statement ceasing to be effective under this section, the office shall indicate in its files the termination of the security interest statement.
+(e) A secured party is liable for damages in the amount of any loss caused by its failure to comply with this section and for the reasonable cost of an application for a certificate of title under Section 9 or 24.

-"Termination statement" is defined at Section 3(a)(29).
-The Uniform Security Interest Statement at Section 27 includes a Termination statement.
-Upon termination of the effectiveness of a security interest statement under this section, the office shall indicate in its files the termination of the security interest statement, and that any subsequent secured party indicated in the files of the office is the secured party of record.
-See also Section 9 (application for a certificate of title that includes a direction to terminate a security interest statement must include a termination statement[; Section 22 (termination without termination statement)].
+"Termination statement" is defined at Section 3(a)(30).
+Upon termination of the effectiveness of a security-interest statement under this section, the office shall indicate in its files the termination of the security-interest statement, and that any subsequent secured party indicated in the files of the office is the secured party of record.
+See also Section 9 (application for a certificate of title that includes a direction to terminate a security-interest statement must include a termination statement); Section 23 (termination without termination statement).

-SECTION 27.
+SECTION 28.
 DUTIES AND OPERATION OF FILING OFFICE.

-- (a) The office shall maintain a file containing the information provided in security interest statements and termination statements received by the office under Section 24 or Section 26 for at least [ten] years after termination of the security interest statement under Section 26.
-The information must be accessible by the vehicle identification number for the vehicle and any other indexing methods as provided by the office. - (b) If a person that files a record with the office, or submits information that is accepted by the office, requests an acknowledgment of the filing or submission, the office shall send to the person an acknowledgment showing the vehicle identification number of the vehicle to which the record or submission relates, the information in the filed record or submission, and
+- (a) The files of the office shall indicate the information provided in security-interest statements and termination statements received by the office under Section 25 or 27 for at least [10] years after termination of the security-interest statement under Section 27.
+The information must be accessible by the vehicle identification number for the vehicle and any other indexing methods provided by the office. - (b) The office shall send to a person that submits a record to the office, or submits information that is accepted by the office, and requests an acknowledgment of the filing or submission, an acknowledgment showing the vehicle identification number of the vehicle to

-1 the date and time the record was received or the submission accepted.
-A request under this 2 section must contain the vehicle identification number and be delivered by means authorized by 3 the office.
-4 (c) The office shall send or otherwise make available in a record the following 5 information to any person that requests it: 6 (1) whether there is on file on a date and time specified by the office, but 7 not a date earlier than three business days before the office received the request, any certificate of 8 title, security interest statement, or termination statement that relates to a vehicle identified by a 9 vehicle identification number designated in the request; and 10 (2) the name of the owner of record and the effective date of all security 11 interest statements indicated in the files of the office [that are not subject to a termination 12 statement under Section 26].
+1 which the record or submission relates, the information in the filed record or submission, and the 2 date [and time] the record was received or the submission accepted.
+A request under this section 3 must contain the vehicle identification number and be delivered by means authorized by the 4 office.
+5 (c) The office shall send or otherwise make available in a record the following 6 information to any person that requests it: 7 (1) whether the files of the office indicate, as of a date [and time] 8 specified by the office, but not a date earlier than [three] business days before the office received 9 the request, any certificate of title, security-interest statement, or termination statement that 10 relates to a vehicle identified by a vehicle identification number designated in the request; and 11 (2) the name of the owner of record and the effective date of all security- 12 interest statements and termination statements indicated in the files of the office.
 13 (d) In responding to a request under this section, the office may communicate the 14 requested information in any medium.
-However, if requested, the office shall send the requested 15 information in a record that is admissible in evidence without extrinsic evidence of its 16 authenticity.
-17 (e) The office shall comply with the requirements of this section at the time and in 18 the manner prescribed by the rules of the office but shall respond to requests under this section 19 not later than two business days after the office receives the request.
-[A reasonable fee may be 20 imposed for this service.]
-21 Preliminary Comments 22 23 Section 28 is derived from UCC Article 9 Sections 522-523.
+However, if requested, the office shall send the requested 15 information in a record that is self-authenticating under [cite applicable rule of evidence].
+16 (e) The office shall comply with this section at the time and in the manner 17 prescribed by the rules of the office but shall respond to requests under this section not later than 18 [two] business days after the office receives the request.
+19 20 Preliminary Comments 21 Section 28 is derived from UCC Article 9 Sections 9-522-523.
+22